rjimeno/today_i_learned/README.md

 # 2019-02-21:

-By accident, I came accross the executable binary file `/usr/bin/sigdist.d` on my Mac and that lead me to `man sigdist.d` which in turn sent me to Safari Books Online for the book DTrace:
+By accident, I came across the executable binary file `/usr/bin/sigdist.d` on my Mac and that lead me to `man sigdist.d` which in turn sent me to Safari Books Online for the book DTrace:
-Dynamic Tracing in Oracle and so I'm beginning to lear that DTrace is a powerful tool that can help me performance-tune software and systems.
+Dynamic Tracing in Oracle and so I'm beginning to learn that DTrace is a powerful tool that can help me performance-tune software and systems.